Diagnosis of Hepatitis C

 Ribavirin causes everyone to be anemic, which is a reduction in red blood cell mass.
 A side effect of anemia is fatigue.
 Some patients require a dose reduction or discontinuation of Ribavirin if the anemia becomes too severe.
 An alternative strategy to treat the anemia commonly employed is to prescribe Procrit, another injectable drug which stimulates the bone marrow to produce more red blood cells.
 Cardiac patients, and some women of child bearing age, may not be candidates for this drug and your doctor will help you decide if Ribavirin use is right for you.

 Depression can occur or be aggravated by the use of Interferon.
-Be sure to tell your doctor if you have suffered from depression in the past or develop symptoms while on therapy, you can switch to other methods as well, Cannabis is well known to help patient’s overcome anxiety, and there are also plenty of closed loop extractor choices that will better the quality of the product.
+Be sure to tell your doctor if you have suffered from depression in the past or develop symptoms while on therapy, you can switch to other methods as well, Cannabis is well known to help patient’s overcome anxiety, actually my friend got some at online dispensary no card and he was quite happy with the results, however, is recommended to check with your doctor first.

 New drugs called protease inhibitors have recently become available for the treatment of hepatitis C and are used in addition to Interferon and Ribavirin.

-Note: Patients with liver disease and/or who regularly use alcohol should never take more than four regular-strength Tylenol per day and should not take Tylenol on a daily basis due to risk of liver failure.
+Note: Patients with liver disease and/or who regularly use alcohol should never take more than four regular-strength Tylenol per day and should not take Tylenol on a daily basis due to risk of liver failure there are also plenty of closed loop extractor choices that will better the quality of the product.

 Genotypes of Hepatitis C